1KBlockID/ios-blockidsdk/README.md

 ## Change Logs
 ### v1.9.31
-- Fixed an issue of passing account object as string while asking for uwl scopes when QR is authenticated
+- Fixed an issue of passing account object as string during authenticate user

 ### v1.9.30
 - Added a new function to consume Verifiable Credentials